kendall-creator/7more-app/README.md

 - Task filtering automatically shows supporters:
   - Tasks they are assigned to complete
   - Tasks they created and assigned to other users
-- Supporters can view the full volunteer shift schedule
+- Supporters can view the full volunteer shift schedule (all shifts)
-- Can sign up for shifts they're eligible for based on shift permissions
+- Can sign up for any shift regardless of role restrictions
 - Simple, focused navigation with just two tabs (Schedule and Tasks)

 **User Management:**